We've independently reviewed this article to make sure it's as accurate as we can make it.

 Fortunately, you can easily solve the problem by paying attention to the ambient temperature in the room.

-Even though this can be difficult to maintain, it doesn’t have to be permanent.
-You simply have to increase the temperature while you are cooking.
-When the oven is not turned on, the difference between the oven and the rest of the kitchen should be relatively minimal.
+Make sure your kitchen is at least 70 degrees Fahrenheit when you cook.You just have to increase the ambient temperature while cooking because when the oven is not turned on, the difference between the oven and the rest of the kitchen is relatively minimal.

 #2 Issues With the Internal Window Seal

 When you replace your window seal, your oven should not have to work as hard to maintain its internal temperature.
 As a result, it should use less energy, helping you save money on your utility bills.
-Take a closer look at the internal window seal of your oven and see if it has to be replaced.
+Take a closer look at the inner window seal of your oven and see if it has to be replaced.

 The fan is responsible for cooling the oven and its windows.
 It also takes the vapors in the oven, puts them into the kitchen, and protects the appliance from harm.